fatkodima/online_migrations/docs/configuring.md

 To temporarily disable lock retries while running migrations, set `DISABLE_LOCK_RETRIES` env variable.
 This is useful when you are deploying a hotfix and do not want to wait too long while the lock retrier safely tries to acquire the lock, but try to acquire the lock immediately with the default configured lock timeout value.

-To permanently disable lock retries, you can set `lock_retrier` to `nil`, which [configures](https://github.com/fatkodima/online_migrations/blob/9cebfd00b870ab246e813d8109767ccaf10a7df6/lib/online_migrations/config.rb#L219) the `NullLockRetrier`.
-Please note that under this LockRetrier your migrations will be run with a [lock_timeout of 0](https://github.com/fatkodima/online_migrations/blob/9cebfd00b870ab246e813d8109767ccaf10a7df6/lib/online_migrations/lock_retrier.rb#L232) which doesn't enforce a lock timeout.
+To permanently disable lock retries, you can set `lock_retrier` to `nil`.

-Finally, if your LockRetrier implementation does not have a explicit `lock_timeout` value configured then the timeout behaviour will fallback to the database configuration (`config/database.yml`) or the postgresql sever config value ([off by default](https://www.postgresql.org/docs/current/runtime-config-client.html#GUC-LOCK-TIMEOUT)).
-Please take care configuring this value as this fallback may result in your migrations running without a lock timeout!
+Finally, if your lock retrier implementation does not have an explicit `lock_timeout` value configured, then the timeout behavior will fallback to the database configuration (`config/database.yml`) or the PostgreSQL server config value ([off by default](https://www.postgresql.org/docs/current/runtime-config-client.html#GUC-LOCK-TIMEOUT)).
+Take care configuring this value, as this fallback may result in your migrations running without a lock timeout!

 ## Existing Migrations